-Identification by identification media, biometrics or PIN
+Identification via identification media, and/or PIN

-The following identification media are used as "keys" for identification and verification in access control systems:
+The following identification media are used as 'keys' for identification and verification in access control systems:

 - PIN (input a number into a code lock)

-Components of an access control system
+Components of access control systems

-- The door controller (DC) checks the access authorisation and grants or denies release of the door, even without a permanent connection to the access control applications.
+- The door controller (DC) checks the access authorisation and grants or denies release of the door, even without a permanent connection to higher-ranking access control units (ACU).
 If a check is positive, an electric door drive, a motor lock or if applicable an electric strike grants access.

 Benefits of electronic access control systems